Skip to main content

 AI agent analyzes

-The agent reads combined.log and per-container logs, correlates errors by timestamp, identifies the root cause, and suggests fixes.
+The agent reads combined.jsonl and per-container .jsonl files, correlates errors by timestamp and level, identifies the root cause, and suggests fixes.